orinoguri/saga-tasty/README.md

 ## Project Goals

 -  Add all of the Food Souls published in KR version of the game
--  Add all of the translated stories (so no CN/JP/Global version for the time being)
+-  Add all of the translated stories
+-  Implement toggles for Food Soul skills and Artifact
+-  Make it more mobile friendly

 ## Future Goals (no timeline for when it will happen)

--  Add all officially translated Artifact descriptions
+-  Fun infographs like sorting fs by height, place fs in map by country, etc.
--  Improve the UI and
+-  Improve the UI

 ### Notes to self